paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 9. If you have a small SD card and require space, also delete `sysNAND_original.bin` from your SD card
 18. Reinsert your SD card into your 3DS, press Start and right at the same time to reboot, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching Luma3DS from the HomeBrew Launcher)
 19. Launch the Health and Safety Application (which is now FBI) on RedNAND
-20. Navigate to `TinyFormat.cia` and press A to install
+20. Navigate to SD then `TinyFormat.cia` and press A to install
 21. Press home to exit FBI, then launch TinyFormat using the home menu icon
 7. Press Y to format **RedNAND**
 8. Reboot back into RedNAND and complete initial setup *without* signing into your Nintendo Network ID